Dawoodoz/DFPSR/README.md

 * **Create your legacy.** Make software that future generations might be able to port, compile and run natively without the need for emulators.

 ## More than a graphics API, less than a graphics engine
 It is a rendering API, image processing framework and graphical user interface system in a static C++14 library meant to minimize the use of dynamic dependencies in long-term projects while still offering the power to make your own abstractions on top of low-level rendering operations.
 The core library itself is mostly pure math and can be compiled on most systems using GNU's C++14, but the window backends that takes user input and displays the final image buffer are implemented outside of the library for each platform.
 This places most platform dependent code into a single module that can be ported relatively easy if you have worked with the system's native API before.
 A window backend for X11 is currently supporting Linux, which is recommended for trying the SDK and learning.
+A partial port without full-screen exists for MS-Windows.
 On embedded systems, you can output images as ascii art via SSH to debug robotic vision.

 ## Still a public beta
 Don't use it for safety-critical projects unless you verify correctness yourself and take all responsibility.
 Either way, it's probably a lot safer than using OpenGL, OpenCL or Direct3D simply by being a single implementation where bugs will be mostly the same on each platform.
 Stack memory for VLA may vary.
 Test everything with billions of cases.